RishiJain848/Optimisation/README.md

 # Optimisation
-This repository consists work in optimisation field.
-Gene folder contains my genetic algo term project work
+Gene folder contains my genetic algo term project work and other two files are codes for some operations_researcg case studies.